 Taft Avenue – Named after the 27th President of the United States, William Howard Taft.

 Three Arches Circle – The street is named after a Villa Park Orchards Association Valencia Orange Label.
-The label depicts the the rock formation Three Arches in Laguna Beach.
+The label depicts the rock formation Three Arches in Laguna Beach.
 See also Arden Villa Drive for more details.

 Tritt Circle – The Tritt’s were prominent ranchers and citrus growers in Villa Park.